WHAT HAPPENS IN THE STORY

 There is a belief that pioneers come into the country, home-steaded, lived tough, raised a shoeless brood and founded ranch dynasties.
 Some did.
 But many more had short runs and were quickly forgotten.

 This opening lets the reader know from the outset that this story is about one of the forgotten families.
 Bad things are going to happen here, and the effect is the same as if we’d been thrown straight into a dangerous scene.
+Pre-WW2, Western stories were all about the glory and the expansion of America.
+This changed after WW2, and now we really only see anti-Westerns.
+(Annie Proulx is one of the stand-out examples.)

 The foreshadowing continues, of course, not only in the first paragraph with more mention of death, but later on, for example with the moths: